phoeniX-Digital-Design/phoeniX/README.md

 user@Ubuntu:~$ chmod +x setup.sh
 user@Ubuntu:~$ ./setup.sh
 ```
 Using your favorite editor open `.bashrc` file from the `home` directory of your ubuntu.
 Replace `{user}` with your own user name and add the following lines to the end of file.
-This will your PATH environment variable and is required to run `RISC-V GNU Compiler` automatically without exporting `PATH` variable each time.
+This will change your path environment variable and is required to run `RISC-V GNU Compiler` automatically without exporting `PATH` variable each time.

 Note
 : The script provided `setup.sh` and the following lines are set configure the toolchain based on `8.3.0` version of the compiler and toolchain.
 If you wish to install a different version please beware and change the requied lines in `setup.sh` and the following lines.